devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3201-whatsapp-ai-sales-agent.md

 # Workflow Analysis for WhatsApp AI Sales Agent

 ## Description
 This workflow automates customer interactions on WhatsApp using an AI sales agent.
-It receives messages, processes them with AI, and responds intelligently.
+It leverages OpenAI to understand and respond to customer queries, translates messages for multilingual support, and logs interactions to a Google Sheet for record-keeping and analysis.

 ## Input Details
-This workflow is triggered by an incoming message to a specified WhatsApp number, acting as sales agent.
+The workflow is triggered by an incoming message to a WhatsApp business account.

 ## Process Summary
-Upon receiving a WhatsApp message, the workflow extracts the message content, name and phone number.
-It then uses an AI model (OpenAI GPT-3.5-turbo-16k) to generate a response based on the message and a predefined system prompt.
-The generated AI response is then sent back to the customer via WhatsApp.
+The workflow starts by extracting the incoming WhatsApp message.
+It then translates the message to English using an AI translation service.
+The translated message is then processed by an AI chat model (OpenAI) to generate a relevant sales response.
+If needed, the AI response is translated back to the customer's original language.
+Finally, the original message, AI response, and other relevant details are recorded in a Google Sheet.

 ## Output Details
-The workflow sends AI-generated text responses back to the customer on WhatsApp.
+The workflow sends an automated AI-generated response back to the customer via WhatsApp and logs the conversation details into a Google Sheet.